BlenderNeko/ComfyUI-docs/docs/index.md

 ## Next Steps
 This page should have given you a good intial overview of how to get started with Comfy.
 Thanks to the node-based interface, you can build workflows consisting of dozens of nodes, all doing different things, allowing for some really neat image generation pipelines.

-It's also likely that you now have a lot of questions of what just happened, what each node does, and "how do I do X thing?"-type questions.
+It's also likely that you now have a lot of questions of what just happened, what each node does, and _"how do I do X thing"_-type questions.
 These should hopefully be answered in the rest of these docs.